-Sugar Free Challenge
+30 Day Sugar Free Challenge

-The best way to start is to join my 30-Day Sugar Free Challenge.
-The idea is to reduce or completely eliminate all added sugars and try a sugar detox diet for 30 days to reduce cravings and break the dependence on sugary foods.
+The best way to start is to join the Sugar Free Challenge.
+The idea is to reduce or completely eliminate all added sugars for a month to reduce cravings and break the dependence on sugary foods.

 What Happens When You Go Sugar Free?

-People who have done the Challenge have lost weight, reduced medications, eliminated migraines, and other health successes.
+People who have done the Challenge have lost weight, reduced medications, eliminated migraines, and have had other health successes.

 People also report having better control over their cravings once they have stopped eating sugar all the time.
 While it can be challenging for the first few days or even the first week, the benefits of going sugar-free usually outweigh the challenges.

-Is the Sugar Free Challenge Free?
+Sugar Free Challenge History

 Here’s what participants said after completing the Sugar Free Challenge (names have been changes to protect their privacy):

 “4 weeks sugar free today and I’ve lost 13 pounds feeling fantastic with no headaches!!” — Sara

 “I am super excited about my progress.
 I continue to be sugar free and I dropped 2 pounds this week.
 (I am also grain free, so that helps as well.)
 I am 49 and the weight does not come off easily.
 So sticking to this commitment has really helped!” –Randy